CJStadler/state_machine_checker/README.md

   - This is fundamental to CTL because it makes statements about trees, not linear paths.

+## TODO

+- If we cannot generate a counterexample/witness should we return an empty array or something else?
+- Is `EG p` satisfied by a p-state without any outgoing edges?

 ## Installation

 Add this line to your application's Gemfile: